Australian Women's Ice Hockey League: COVID-19 period

 The AWIHL, like many other Australian sporting leagues, was forced to cancel two consecutive league seasons due to multiple COVID-19 outbreaks and border and health response restrictions between 2020 and 2022.
 In August 2022, AWIHL Commissioner, Melissa Rulli, officially stepped down from her position after nearly five years in the role.
 Rulli held the position of Commissioner from December 2017 to August 2022 and oversaw steady viewership and accessibility growth of the AWIHL in that time until the COVID-19 hiatus.
 Ice Hockey Australia opened an expression of interest process on 26 August 2022 to find Rulli's replacement, with applications closing on 16 September 2022.
 This provides IHA enough time to appoint a new Commissioner ahead of the 2022–23 season start in November 2022.

-2020's
+2020s

-After a two year hiatus, the AWIHL announced it would return to action for the 2022-23 season, scheduled to kick off in November 2022 and run through til March 2023.
+After a two-year hiatus, the AWIHL announced it would return to action for the 2022–23 season, scheduled to kick off in November 2022 and run through til March 2023.
+The Sydney Sirens secured their first back-to-back championship title by lifting the JMK Memorial Trophy in 2023.
+In early 2023, the Melbourne Ducks applied to enter the AWIHL as an expansion team.
+The Ducks entered into playing exhibition games ahead of a decision on an AWIHL license.
+In 2024, the Perth Inferno secured their first AWIHL title, claiming the 2024 Premiership.
+The Melbourne Ice defeated Perth in the grand-final in 2024 to claim their eighth championship title.